Leverage Email Marketing To Boost Customer Retention For Your Subscription And Membership Business

 In 2022, 77% of marketers saw an increase in email engagement during the year.
 And so, if you’ve ignored email for your eCommerce subscription and membership business, you shouldn’t.

 Email still holds importance.
-In this article, we look at customer retention email strategies for subscription and eCommerce membership businesses.
+In this article, we look at customer retention email strategies for eCommerce subscription and membership businesses.

 Ecommerce customer retention email strategies and examples